Phone lines and chat available Monday - Friday 9-6.

 How do I return my Home Try On?

 It’s really easy.
 Full instructions are provided in the box.
-The free returns service we use is Collect+.
-The label is already attached to the postage box.
-Simply seal the box with the sticker provided and drop it off at your nearest Collect+ drop off point.
+We use Collect+.
+The label is already attached to the reusable postage bag.
+Simply repack the box with all frame, seal the bag, and drop it off at your nearest Collect+ drop off point.

 What prescriptions can you cater for?